 All questions must relate to the job as detailed in the job description and person specification, measuring the candidate's suitability against the criteria in a fair, transparent and consistent way.
+Each candidate will also be questioned about any gaps on the application form and their resilience and capacity to perform the role.
 The panel should remind each candidate that if they are selected as a preferred candidate, a DBS clearance will be necessary.
-They must also be advised that any offer is 'Conditional' subject to the Trust receiving satisfactory clearances, including references, identity check, qualification checks and a preemployment medical clearance.
+They must also be advised that any offer is 'Conditional' subject to the Trust receiving satisfactory clearances, including references, identity check, qualification checks and a pre-employment medical clearance.
 The interviewers must make notes throughout the interview.
 Time should be allocated at the end of each interview for scoring to take place.
 Each interviewer must score each question and their comments on the form should ensure that each score is justifiable and that constructive feedback can be given.
 The panel should complete the scoring sheet and return all documentation to the Business Manager/HR Department upon completion of the assessment process as it will be retained on the job file for 6 months.